adamkraus6/AdventOfCode/2020/2020day1/README.md

 In your expense report,  _what is the product of the three entries that sum to  `2020`?_

 Your puzzle answer was  `193598720`.

-## ToDo:

-1. Create function for checking if possible sum of X numbers in array